MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-connect-vpn.md

 11. A reply from the remote virtual machine indicates a successful test.
 You can close the virtual machine window.

-You should also do more rigorous data transfer testing; for example, copying differently sized files in both directions.
+You should also do more rigorous data transfer testing (for example, copying differently-sized files in both directions).

 ### Viewing data transfer statistics through the gateway connection